 For example, the symbol is displayed and described in “The Solomon’s testament” from 15th century England, and is described as a Christian mysticism symbol.

-There is no archeological or documented proof from the Viking Age that would support a connection between the Vegvisir and the Old Norse Scandinavians.
-The first documented proof of the symbol’s existence was at the very earliest created in the 15th or 16th century by Icelandic dark arts mystics, and more reliably as late as 1860 in the Huld manuscript.
+There is no archeological or documented proof from the Viking Age that would support a connection between the Vegvísir and the Old Norse Scandinavians.
+The first documented proof of the symbol’s existence was at the very earliest created in the 16th century by Icelandic dark arts mystics, and more reliably as late as 1860 in the Huld manuscript.

 But that does not actually prove that it was in use in the Old Norse world.

-So, it more than likely wasn’t connected to the Vikings.
-And why exactly?
-Well, primarily because we haven’t seen it on any of the tens of thousands of objects with symbols that have been left behind and dated back to the Viking Age.
+We haven’t actually seen the Vegvísir on any of the (likely more than) tens of thousands of objects with symbols on them that have been left behind, preserved, found, and dated back to the Viking Age by archeologists.

-And in my experience the Vikings were very artistic and expressive, drawing, inscribing, chiseling, and in every possible way displaying the symbols they used and believed in (see my article on Old Norse symbols and runes that they for sure used).
-So I’d guess that they would probably have wanted to display a symbol as meaningful as the Vegvisir.
+This is extremely telling, as in my experience the Vikings were very artistic and expressive; drawing, inscribing, chiseling, and in every possible way displaying the symbols they used and believed in (see my article on historically accurate Old Norse symbols and runes that Vikings did actually use).

-Because for Vikings a guide and mystical compass that will show you the way, even when you’re lost, would carry a whole lot of meaning.
-But not one of them chose to display it on their ship, shield, helmet, or tool.
+But not one of them chose to display it on their ship, shield, helmet, or tool, that we know of.
 And these items were often full of all kinds of symbols that seemed to carry some meaning to them, and even some that didn’t seem to mean much at all.

 If you’re still not convinced, have a listen to what Old Norse specialist Dr. Jackson Crawford has to say about the symbol (well worth a listen if you’re into Old Norse history):

-Whether we can link it to Vikings or not, the fact is that the Vegvísir symbol is extremely popular today among neo-pagans and Vikings (yes, the TV series) enthusiasts alike, perhaps because the meaning ascribed to it is very attractive to modern-day Norse romantics, or simply because it looks very cool.
+Whether we can link it to Vikings or not, the fact is that the Vegvísir symbol is extremely popular today among neo-pagans and Vikings (yes, the TV series) enthusiasts alike.
+Perhaps because the meaning ascribed to it is very attractive to modern-day Norse romantics, or simply because it looks very cool.

 And it’s easy to assume the Norse linkage upon learning about the symbol.
-After all, why wouldn’t Vikings have a symbol that would help them find the way on the vast open seas?
+After all, why wouldn’t Vikings have a symbol that would help them find their way on the vast open seas?

-It makes for one hell of a tattoo as well, which Icelandic artist Björk even seemed to think (getting one herself and wrongly claiming it was connected to and drawn in the foreheads of Vikings without any sources for said practices).
+It makes for one hell of a tattoo as well, which Icelandic artist Björk even seemed to think (getting one herself and claiming it was connected to and drawn in the foreheads of Vikings without any sources for said practices).

-So tattoos and Björk are ar least partly responsible for the popularity of the symbol, with tattoo artists around the world gladly inking the mystical-looking lines onto paying customers and telling them how it used to guide Vikings.
+So tattoos and Björk are at least partly responsible for the popularity of the symbol, with tattoo artists around the world gladly inking the mystical-looking lines onto paying customers and telling them how it used to guide Vikings.

 And why not?
-Like I said, it’s a very well-designed symbol with a powerful meaning attached to it.
+As I said, it’s a very well-designed symbol with a powerful meaning attached to it.

-While it likely didn’t exist during the Viking Age, despite many people wanting it desperately to, it is still a symbol that seem to have been documented in the Nordic region and beyond from the 16th century an onwards.
+While it likely didn’t exist during the Viking Age, despite many people wanting it desperately to, it is still a symbol that seems to have been documented in the Nordic region and beyond from the 16th century and onwards.

-On top of the Icelandic manuscripts that could at least partly be from around 1500 CE and that may or may not have included the symbol, there is also Swedish manuscript from the later half of the 18th century referring to the Icelandic ones.
+On top of the Icelandic manuscripts that could at least partly be from around 1500 CE and that may or may not have included the symbol, there is also a Swedish manuscript from the later half of the 18th century referring to the Icelandic ones.

-I’d like to end this guide to the Vegvisir by saying that while the symbol might not be connected to the Norse world directly, I still like the look of it and think it carries a powerful and intriguing meaning.
+I’d like to end this guide to the Vegvísir by saying that while the symbol might not be connected to the Norse world or Vikings directly, I still like the look of it and think it carries a powerful and intriguing meaning.

 And after all, to each their own!
-If a Vegvisir can provide you with guidance and some form of happiness, and you’d like to wear it on a piece of jewelry or even as a tattoo — go right ahead!
+If a Vegvísir can provide you with guidance and some form of happiness, and you’d like to wear it on a piece of jewelry or even as a tattoo — who is to say that’s wrong?

-If it’ll help someone find the way or motivate them in any way, then I’d say it still carries plenty of meaning for them.
+If it’ll help someone find the way or motivate them in any way, then I’d say it still carries plenty of meaning to them.

 - Old Nordic Symbols: Norse Runes & Viking Ornaments (Meanings & Examples)